 Our recommended specialised repository for proteomic type data is ProteomeXchange.

-ProteomeXchange data submission documentationOur recommended specialised repository for microarray type data is Gene Expression Omnibus (GEO).
+ProteomeXchange data submission documentationData Submission Guidelines for the ProteomeXchange ConsortiumOur recommended specialised repository for microarray type data is Gene Expression Omnibus (GEO).

-GEO data submission guidelinesKeeping GEO submission private pre-publicationOur recommended specialised repository for transcriptomic type data is Sequence Read Archive (SRA).
+GEO data submission guidelinesOur recommended specialised repository for transcriptomic type data is Sequence Read Archive (SRA).

 Please read the SRA submission quickstart guide.